School Science Lessons

 Eriocitrin, eriodictioside, eriodictyol glycoside, C27H32O15, a flavanone-7-O-glycoside, called "lemon flavonoid" or "citrus flavonoid", plant pigment, bitter taste

-It is used in lipid-lowering, dietary. supplement
+It is used in lipid-lowering, dietary. supplement.

-It occurs in Citrus species and Myoporium
+It occurs in Citrus and Myoporium.

 Erythrose